-I applied online and the process took a day - interviewed at State of California Office of Statewide Health Planning in August 2012.
+I applied online.
+The process took 1 day.
+I interviewed at State of California Office of Statewide Health Planning (Sacramento, CA) in August 2012.

-The process took a day - interviewed at State of California Office of Statewide Health Planning in January 2010.
+The process took 1 day.
+I interviewed at State of California Office of Statewide Health Planning in January 2010.

 Your feedback has been sent to the team and we'll look into it.